signalfx/integrations/collectd-docker/README.md

             yum install python26-pip
             sudo pip-2.6 install -r /path/to/docker-collectd-plugin/requirements.txt

-3. Download SignalFx’s [sample configuration file](https://github.com/signalfx/integrations/blob/master/collectd-docker/10-docker.conf) for this plugin to `/etc/collectd/managed_config`.
+3. Download SignalFx’s <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-docker/10-docker.conf">sample configuration file</a> for this plugin to `/etc/collectd/managed_config`.

 4. Modify the configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration) below.